Study visa for Language and Culture Assistants

 2. Photograph.
 A recent, passport-size, colour photograph, taken against a light background, facing forward, without dark or reflective glasses, or any garments concealing the oval of the face.

 3. Valid, unexpired passport.
 Original and a photocopy of the page or pages of the passport that contain biometric data.
-The passport must be valid at least for the duration of the planned stay and contain two blank pages.
+The passport must be valid at least for one year after the intended entry date, and contain two blank pages.
 Passports issued more than 10 years ago will not be accepted.

 Residents in Australia who are not Australian citizens will also have to provide their residence visa (VEVO).